ckaestne/seai/lectures/16_fairness_ii/fairness_ii.md

 * Deploy escalation plans: How do you respond when harm occurs due to system?
 	* Shutdown system?
 Temporary replacement?
-	* Maintain communication to stakeholders
+	* Maintain communication lines to stakeholders
 * Invite diverse stakeholders to audit system for biases

 ----